 Connecting Developers of Color To Capital

-In an effort to support a more diverse pool of local real estate developers, Capital Impact Partners has launched the $20 million Diversity in Development – DMV Loan Fund.
-A grant program to provide additional equity support is also being launched in conjunction with the Fund.
+In an effort to support a more diverse pool of local real estate developers, Capital Impact Partners has launched a loan product to support developers of color across the country to develop projects in and with their local communities.

-It is our goal to clear pathways to success for developers who face barriers to entering the real estate industry due to lack of capital, equity, and experience as a result of structural racism and disinvestment over the course of generations.
-In doing so, we can help ensure that developers in the Washington Metropolitan area are more representative of and responsive to residents of color, who make up roughly half of the region’s population.
+It is our goal to clear pathways to success for developers of color who face barriers to entering the real estate industry due to a lack of capital, equity, and experience as a result of structural racism and disinvestment over the course of generations.
+In doing so, we can help ensure that developers are more representative of and responsive to residents of color nationwide.

-Key features of the Diversity in Development – DMV Loan Fund:
+Key features of the Diversity in Development Loan Fund:

 Advantages of borrowing through Capital Impact Partners:

-- With our headquarters in Arlington, VA, we have invested more than $250 million locally in projects, including multifamily affordable and workforce housing, health care facilities, healthy food businesses, and education facilities
+- Since 1982, we have partnered with communities to invest more than $2.5 billion into local projects including multifamily affordable and workforce housing, health care facilities, healthy food businesses, and education facilities.

 - As a mission-driven organization, we are committed to supporting projects that create social and economic justice.